Stockholm Metro: Graffiti

-SL and the Stockholm Metro zero-tolerance policies for graffiti, with graffiti-covered trains immediately removed from service and station graffiti cleaned within 24 hours.
-From the mid-1980s, graffiti has been a recurring issue in the Stockholm metro.
+SL and the Stockholm Metro have zero-tolerance policies for graffiti, with graffiti-covered trains immediately removed from service and station graffiti cleaned within 24 hours.
+From the mid-1980s, graffiti has been a recurring issue in the Stockholm Metro.
 Previously, graffiti on trains and stations often remained visible for weeks or months.

 In 2018, graffiti damage was reported over an area of 166,475 square meters, equivalent to 30 football fields.
 Costs for addressing graffiti and vandalism reached 192 million SEK in 2020 (approx. €18 million), driven in part by large-scale repairs like replacing damaged windows.

 In December 2019, several prolific graffiti offenders, referred to as "storklottrare," were arrested.
 In 2022, they were convicted for extensive vandalism committed in 2018 and 2019.
 Two received prison sentences of 1 and 1.5 years, while a third was given a conditional sentence and fines.
 They were collectively ordered to pay nearly 2 million SEK (approx. €190,000) in damages.
 These legal actions were credited with deterring further graffiti activity.

 SL also introduced new measures, including fencing, radar-equipped surveillance cameras, and rapid cleaning protocols.
 By 2022, reported graffiti damage had decreased by 57% compared to 2018, totalling 72,904 square meters (13.5 football fields).
-Costs dropped to 119 million SEK in 2022 (approx. €11 million), with the metro seeing the largest improvement.
+Costs dropped to 119 million SEK in 2022 (approx. €11 million), with the Metro seeing the largest improvement.

 Art and popular culture

 Art

-The Stockholm metro is often described as the "world's longest art gallery," and is famous for the public art integrated into 94 of its 100 stations, including sculptures, rock formations, mosaics, paintings, light installations, engravings, and reliefs created by over 150 artists.
+The Stockholm Metro is often described as the "world's longest art gallery," and is famous for the public art integrated into 94 of its 100 stations, including sculptures, rock formations, mosaics, paintings, light installations, engravings, and reliefs created by over 150 artists.
 Beyond aesthetics, Region Stockholm believes that art at the stations contributes to a calm and safe environment and reduces vandalism and graffiti, and that travellers find it easier to orient themselves when each station has its own identity.